ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 ![Update Template](../../img/EditorManual/Art/updateTemplate.gif){: .center}

-You will notice when making changes to a template, it will ask if you would like to “**Deinstance**” the template.
+You will notice when making changes to a template, it will ask if you would like to "**Deinstance**" the template.
 Click yes when this prompt appears.
 A deinstanced template will have text color change from green to blue.
 It is still a template, but has changes that the other instances of this template will not.

 Once you have made changes you would like to send to all other instances of the template, right click the altered template.
-Click “**Update Template From This**” to send changes.
+Click "**Update Template From This**" to send changes.
 All the templates will now match the updated one!

 ![Update Template From This](../../img/EditorManual/Art/updateTempFromThis.gif){: .center}

 This will update the template for your project personally, but in order to update a template that has been published to Community Content, we will need to re-publish the template.

 In your Project Content, find the published template that you wish to update.
-Right click the template, and click “**Republish**”.
-It’ll bring up the same window as for Publishing a template, so that you may update the description if you like.
+Right click the template, and click "**Republish**".
+It'll bring up the same window as for Publishing a template, so that you may update the description if you like.

 ![Republish](../../img/EditorManual/Art/RepublishTemplate.png "image_tooltip"){: .center}